Multistable perception

 Examples of visually ambiguous patterns.
 From top to bottom: Necker cube, Schroeder stairs and a figure that can be interpreted as black or white arrows.

 Multistable perception (or bistable perception) is a perceptual phenomenon in which an observer experiences an unpredictable sequence of spontaneous subjective changes.
 While usually associated with visual perception (a form of optical illusion), multistable perception can also be experienced with auditory and olfactory percepts.

 Classification

 Perceptual multistability can be evoked by visual patterns that are too ambiguous for the human visual system to definitively and uniquely interpret.
 Familiar examples include the Necker cube, Schroeder staircase, structure from motion, monocular rivalry, and binocular rivalry, but many more visually ambiguous patterns are known.
 Because most of these images lead to an alternation between two mutually exclusive perceptual states, they are sometimes also referred to as bistable perception.

 Auditory and olfactory examples can occur when there are conflicting, and so rival, inputs into the two ears or two nostrils.

 Characterization

-The transition from one precept (an undefined term) to its alternative (the defined term) is called a perceptual reversal (Paradigm shift).
+The transition from one percept to its alternative is called a perceptual reversal (Paradigm shift).
 They are spontaneous and stochastic events that cannot be eliminated by intentional efforts, although some control over the alternation process is learnable.
 Reversal rates vary drastically between stimuli and observers.
 They are slower for people with bipolar disorder.